jeremybarbet/react-native-modalize/docs/METHODS.md

 # Available methods

-All these methods are accessible after adding a reference to Modalize.
+These two methods are accessible after adding a reference to Modalize and are used to control its visibility.

 ```tsx
 import React, { useRef } from 'react';